Dispersion based Recurrent Neural Network Model for Methane Monitoring in Albertan Tailings Ponds: Discussion

 The model performances are compared based on both, plots and relative errors.
-Table \ref{tab:rel_errors} shows that for predicting concentrations, either the neural network or sparse polynomial representation of the dispersion/advection terms gives the lowest error which can be attributed to both the methods having similar predictive capabilities \cite{andoni2014learning}.
-The differences in the model performances are attributed to the weather station used for dataset building i.e., quality and quantity of data available for each station can vary since it gets affected by a number of external factors such as the proximity of OSTPs to the weather stations, height of measurement sensors, etc. For example, if a weather station is located at a higher elevation on a cliff, it is more likely to be affected by high wind speeds \cite{solano2021correlation}, thus leading to a noisy dataset.
-The CH$_4$ concentration data collected for station Mannix has the highest variance of 0.12 with maximum and average measurements being 4.56 ppm and 2.21 ppm respectively, followed by station Mildred Lake with a variance of 0.05, maximum and average concentrations are 3.95 ppm and 2.1 ppm respectively.
-Station Lower Camp has concentration readings with lowest variance at 0.03 with maximum and average CH$_4$ measurements being 3.36 ppm and 2.001 ppm respectively.
+Table \ref{tab:rel_errors} shows that for predicting concentrations, different parameterization of the $\nabla.J$ term can have similar predictive capabilities \citep{andoni2014learning}.
+The differences in the model performances between stations are attributed to the quality and quantity of data available for building the dataset.
+External factors such as the proximity of OSTPs to the weather stations, height of measurement sensors, etc. can affect data quality.
+For example, hypothetically if one of the stations were to be on a cliff (e.g. WBEA Stony Mountain, not used in the paper) it is more likely to be affected by high wind speeds \citep{solano2021correlation}, thus leading to a noisy dataset.
+Since the concentration data is noisy, we also see noise/oscillations in fitting of the emission data (also knonw as Gibbs phenomenon oscillations in literature) which is common in literature with model learning using noisy data \citep{berry2016semiparametric}.
+Underlying model can be successfully recovered even with noisy data as long as the variation of noise is low \citep{tran2017exact} and the fitted function lies within the confidence of interval, thus controlling range within which the true values are expected to lie.
+Previous works have showed that Gibbs phenomenon does not majorly affect global generalizability of model approximation, and that different techniques of filtering illogical approximations (for example, negative values in a positive function approximation) is acceptable \citep{gottlieb1997gibbs, berry2016semiparametric}.
+The CH$_4$ concentration data collected for station Mannix has the highest variance of 0.12, followed by station Mildred Lake with a variance of 0.05, and then station Lower Camp with a variance at 0.03.
 From the table of relative errors (Table \ref{tab:rel_errors}), it can be seen that a lower the variance improves the performance of the models.
 This happens as data-driven models tend to have larger biases in predicting the extreme values, especially in data-scarce training regimes such as in this scenario.
 Superior model performance for the station Lower Camp can also be attributed to its restricted range of wind direction during the dataset building stage, making the input dataset more less noisy in comparison to other stations.
-Note that since the ponds are owned by different companies, the hydrocarbon degradation dynamics can differ based on the chemical composition of diluents used.
-Depending on how well the laboratory experiments were able to incorporate this variation from chemical compositions into the MM, a variation in our model training (and hence performance) can be expected.
-The relative errors for predicting CH$_4$ emissions is less than 0.2 for all the models.
-Since the NN model's training is equivalent to learning both the quantities (concentrations and emissions) independently from their respective inputs, its relative error is the lowest.
-Thus, the NN model might be a better option if we only are interested in emission prediction from diluent data.
-However, it cannot be used to find complex dependencies between the atmospheric and diluent parameters nor used to trace sources of emissions.
-This happens because the input to the model includes both atmospheric parameters (see Eq. \eqref{eq:champ-for}, and Eq. \eqref{eq:champ_rev}) that are noisy.
-For the proposed physics-constrained model(s), although emission predictions are slightly noisy, it does not affect the generalization power of our trained model as it can still preserve the overall trends on unseen data for both the quantities.
+Note that since the ponds are owned by different companies, the hydrocarbon degradation dynamics can differ based on the chemical composition of diluents used, as well as the accuracy of the data reported by the companies.
+Although emission predictions are slightly noisy, it does not affect the generalization power of our trained model as it preserves the overall trends on unseen data for both the quantities.